aws-samples/amazon-sagemaker-keras-text-classification/README.md

 COPY sagemaker_keras_text_classification /opt/program
 WORKDIR /opt/program
 ```
+Hit Escape and then `:wq` to save and exit vim.

 We start from the `base` image, add the code directory to our path, copy the code into that directory and finally set the WORKDIR to the same path so any subsequent RUN/ENTRYPOINT commands run by Amazon SageMaker will use this directory.